25% off sitewide thru Monday + free ship on orders $75+ (after discount)Shop Now

 • Flocking can be hard to clean

-During the beginning years of my duck hunting career, I targeted black ducks almost exclusively.
+In the early years of my duck hunting career, I targeted black ducks almost exclusively.
 I hunted in the salt marshes of Long Island, where the black duck is king.
 Besides an excellent hide, realistic decoys are crucial for success.
-And these Avian X flocked black ducks are the most realistic-looking black duck dekes out there.
+And these Avian-X flocked black ducks are the most realistic-looking black duck dekes out there.
 Nothing else even comes close.

 hunter holding black duck and shotgun

 The author with an American black duck shot over Avian X’s flocked black duck decoys.
-Joe Albanese
+(Photo/Joe Albanese)

 Best Wigeon: Final Approach Live Floating Wigeon